Pradumnasaraf/DevOps/Go/README.md

 - math - provides basic constants and mathematical functions.
 - net/http - provides HTTP client and server implementations.
 - encoding/json - implements encoding and decoding of JSON.

+#### Strings

+- strings.Contains(s, substr) - checks whether a substring exists within a string.
+- strings.Fields(s) - splits a string into an array of substrings separated by spaces.

 ### Hello World - Running a program